digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

 * **Composability**.
-The identity providing service needs to be composable such that I can add my own identity providing service based on the documentation and released binary artefacts.
+The identity providing service needs to be composable such that I can add my own identity providing service based on the documentation and released binary artifacts.

 Identity Management Design